ahmedskulj00/Javascript-ClockApp/README.md

 # Javascript-ClockApp
-A simple javascript clock app
+A simple javascript clock app.
 You can see the preview [here](https://ahmedskulj00.github.io/Javascript-ClockApp/)